The Black Eyed Peas Experience: Soundtrack

 The game has a main soundtrack of 30 songs, all by the American musical group The Black Eyed Peas.

 Downloadable content

-There are 10 songs that are available for purchase on the Xbox Live Marketplace for 240 Microsoft Points each.
+There are 10 songs that were available for purchase on the Xbox Live Marketplace for 240 Microsoft Points each, but are now no longer available to purchase and download.
 These songs are not available on the Wii.

 Reception

 The Xbox 360 version received "average" reviews, while the Wii version received unfavorable reviews, according to the review aggregation website Metacritic.
 Many critics noted that the game was likely to be more enjoyable to fans of the group.